horaceg/resume/resume.md

 2019 - now
 :   <details open><summary>*Data scientist* at **Deepki** (Paris, France)</summary>

-    In the R&D team, working on data for energy efficiency.
-Implementations of:
+    In the R&D team, working on data for energy efficiency of buildings.
+Worked on:

     - A tool to query heterogenous databases with HTTP REST APIs.
-    - A model to predict building consumption from location, floor area and usage.
+    - Bayesion modelling of consumption from location, floor area and usage.
-    - A model to fill gaps in consumption data.
+    - Gap-filling of consumption data to estimate missing monthly points.
+    - Mentoring and training of interns and junior staff.

     </details>

 2018
 :   <details open><summary>*R&D engineer intern* at **Stratagem Technologies** (London, UK)</summary>

-    Predictive modelling of NBA basketball in order to bet on professionnal bookmakers.
+    Predictive modelling of NBA basketball in order to bet on professionnal bookmakers:

     - Prediction of the number of markov transitions remaining during a game
-    - Implementation of a risk controller framework with property-based and fuzzing testing
+    - Implementation of a risk controller framework with property-based and fuzz testing

     </details>

 2017
 :   <details open> <summary>*Data analyst intern* at **Amazon** (Paris, France)</summary>

-    In charge of business intelligence for international (EU + Japan + Canada) Ad services leadership team:
+    In charge of business intelligence for international (EU + Japan + Canada) Ad services:

     - Responsible for weekly business review, monitoring activity through KPIs
     - Ad-hoc analysis on performance, revenue attribution, customer retention